-where the weights $w(Y)$ reflect the relative importance of making accurate positions for different values of the true label $Y$.
-For example, by taking $w(Y^*) >> 1$ for a particular problem class $Y^*$ and $w(Y) = 1$ for others, the classifier will be heavily penalized if it fails to correct identify with high-confidence all occurrences of $Y^*$.
-In turn, this heavy penalty can increase the sensitivity to perturbations in the inputs: we do not want our classifier to confidently predict that $Y\neq Y^*$ if our input is close to points for which $Y=Y^*$, as this risks incurring the heavy penalty if our inputs are noisy or our classifier is imperfect.
+By taking $w(Y^*) >> 1$ for a particular problem class $Y^*$ and $w(Y) = 1$ for others, the classifier will be heavily penalized if it fails to correctly identify with high-confidence all occurrences of $Y^*$.
+In turn, this heavy penalty can increase the sensitivity to perturbations in the inputs: the classifier should not confidently predict that $Y\neq Y^*$ if our input is close to points for which $Y=Y^*$, as this risks incurring the penalty if our inputs are noisy or our classifier is imperfect.

-To assess the efficacy of SRR compared with natural risk in this setting, we consider training on MNIST using the same architecture as in Experiment \ref{natstat}, but with a weighted CE loss where $w(8) = 100$ and $w(Y)=1$ otherwise, i.e. penalizing classifiers which fail to confidently identify images of the figure $8$.
-We also change the perturbation distribution from those used earlier, taking $p(X'|X) \sim \mathcal{N}(X, \sigma^2 I)$ with $\sigma = 0.3$.
+To make comparisons, we trained on MNIST using the same network as in Experiment \ref{natstat}, but with this weighted CE loss where $w(8) = 100$ and $w(Y)=1$ otherwise, i.e. penalizing classifiers which fail to confidently identify images of the number $8$.
+We also use a Gaussian perturbation distribution, taking $p(X'|X) \sim \mathcal{N}(X, \sigma^2 I)$ with $\sigma = 0.3$.

 The results, shown in Figure~\ref{fig:weighted}, exhibit several interesting traits.
-Firstly, we see in the bottom left plot that natural training is extremely vulnerable to noisy input perturbations for this problem, producing SRR values at both train and test time that are multiple orders of magnitude worse than those achieved when corruption training (bottom right).
-This highlights the importance both of considering the SRR at test time and also its ability to provide effective robust training.
+Firstly, we see that { natural training} is extremely vulnerable to noisy input perturbations (bottom left), producing { SRR values} at both train and test time that are multiple orders of magnitude worse than those achieved when { corruption training} (bottom right).
+This highlights both the importance of considering noisy inputs at test-time, and also the ability of SRRs to provide effective robust training.